-The NYS Clean Heat Program Statewide Heat Pump Program Manual is a reference document that explains the NYS Clean Heat Program, its rules and requirements, and how to participate.
+The NYS Clean Heat Statewide Heat Pump Program Manual is a reference document that explains the NYS Clean Heat Program, its rules and requirements, and how to participate.
 This document is specifically for the following Electric Utilities: Central Hudson Gas & Electric Corporation ("Central Hudson"), Niagara Mohawk Power Corporation d/b/a National Grid ("National Grid"), New York State Electric & Gas Corporation ("NYSEG"), Orange and Rockland Utilities, Inc. ("Orange & Rockland"), and Rochester Gas and Electric Corporation ("RG&E"), collectively known as the "Designated Utilities."

-For information about Con Edison's incentives and program, please reference the NYS Clean Heat Con Edison Heat Pump Program Manual.
+For information about Con Edison's incentives and program, please reference the NYS Clean Heat Con Edison Heat Pump Program Manual.5

-&lt;sup>2 The New York Electric Utilities consist of Central Hudson Gas & Electric Corporation ("Central Hudson"), Consolidated Edison Company of New York, Inc. ("Con Edison"), Niagara Mohawk Power Corporation d/b/a National Grid ("National Grid"), New York State Electric & Gas Corporation ("NYSEG"), Orange and Rockland Utilities, Inc. ("Orange & Rockland"), and Rochester Gas and Electric Corporation ("RG&E") (collectively, "Electric Utilities").
+2 The New York Electric Utilities consist of Central Hudson Gas & Electric Corporation ("Central Hudson"), Consolidated Edison Company of New York, Inc. ("Con Edison"), Niagara Mohawk Power Corporation d/b/a National Grid ("National Grid"), New York State Electric & Gas Corporation ("NYSEG"), Orange and Rockland Utilities, Inc. ("Orange & Rockland"), and Rochester Gas and Electric Corporation ("RG&E") (collectively, "Electric Utilities").

-&lt;sup>3 The New York Electric Utilities and NYSERDA are referred to as "Joint Efficiency Providers" for purposes of their partnership in the NYS Clean Heat Program.
+3 The New York Electric Utilities and NYSERDA are referred to as "Joint Efficiency Providers" for purposes of their partnership in the NYS Clean Heat Program.

-&lt;sup>4 Version 9 of the NYS Clean Heat Program Manual was provided on March 1st, 2023.
+4 Version 10 of the NYS Clean Heat Program Manual was provided on September 1st, 2023.
 This revised version reflects many of the changes, as identified by the Joint Efficiency Providers and external stakeholders, deemed necessary to enhance the Program.

-&lt;sup>5 Both Program Manuals can be found at: https://cleanheat.ny.gov/contractor-resources/.
+5 Both Program Manuals can be found at: https://cleanheat.ny.gov/resources-for-applications/.